kubernetes/enhancements/keps/sig-storage/4650-stateful-set-update-claim-template/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-NNNN: StatefulSet Support for Updating Volume Claim Template
+# KEP-4650: StatefulSet Support for Updating Volume Claim Template

 <!--
 A table of contents is helpful for quickly jumping to sections of a KEP and for